 With fall comes cooler evenings and earlier sunsets, but by no means should you pack up your refreshing drinks and hunker down for the winter already.
 Gin and tonics are indeed the perfect summer sip, and with a few tweaks, can easily become the perfect fall cocktail.
 Rosemary is a hearty herb that, in certain parts of the country, can be found all year round.
 As cilantro and mint go to seed and parsley and basil are harvested for pesto and chimichurri, bright green sprigs of rosemary can still be found to snip for a refreshing and herbaceous cocktail.
 Pour up one of these fizzy gin drinks for a lovely fall happy hour.

-Meet Anthony Contrino's favorite holiday cocktail: the cranberry-rosemary mule.
-"Now, I almost never drink, but sometimes I create a cocktail that is so good that I even drink it!" he says.
+Meet one of our favorite holiday cocktails: the cranberry-rosemary mule.
+"Now, I almost never drink, but sometimes I create a cocktail that is so good that I even drink it!" says Anthony Contrino.
 "I created this for a dinner party, and I couldn't make them fast enough."

 If you're craving chocolate, then this will satisfy your sweet tooth.
 This drink is great as the grand finale of dinner instead of dessert.
 Gently rubbing the rim of the glass with orange peel and squeezing the peel over the glass will activate the aroma for the nose and orange essence on the rim for your lips to enjoy.